Connect with others who understand.

 Anemia With Multiple Myeloma: What You Need To Know

-Anemia is a common finding in someone living with multiple myeloma, with 60 percent to 70 percent of people having anemia at the time of diagnosis.
-Anemia is often found during a routine blood draw or an investigation of myeloma symptoms.
+Anemia — a low level of red blood cells — affects up to 70 percent of people at the time of their multiple myeloma diagnosis.
+Anemia is often found during routine blood tests or while investigating symptoms of multiple myeloma.

 Anemia From Multiple Myeloma

-Blood cells are made inside the bone marrow, the spongy tissue found inside certain bones of the body.
-One type of blood cell is the plasma cell — part of the body’s immune system.
-Plasma cells develop from infection-fighting B cells and make antibodies, which fight off infections in the body.
-In addition to plasma cells, the bone marrow also makes white blood cells, red blood cells, and platelets.
+Blood cells are made in the bone marrow, the spongy tissue inside certain bones.
+One of these types of blood cells is plasma cells, which are a part of the body’s immune system.
+Plasma cells are a type of white blood cell that make antibodies, immune proteins that fight off infections in the body.
+In addition to plasma cells, the bone marrow makes other white blood cells, red blood cells, and platelets.

 Anemia From Treatment